 State Final Television Coverage

-The eight Boys Football championship games and the complete Boys and Girls Basketball state final tournaments are broadcast on the IHSA Television Network, a network of basic cable stations throughout Illinois which cover IHSA programming.
-Several other state championships are streamed directly over the Internet on IHSA.TV.
+The Boys Football championship games and the Boys and Girls Basketball state final tournaments are broadcast on the IHSA Television Network, a network of basic cable stations throughout Illinois which cover IHSA programming.
+These and most other state championships are streamed directly over the Internet on IHSA.TV.

 Add A. Tude